BSN: First Light Curve Study of the Low Mass Contact Binary V0610 Vir: Acknowledgements

 \section{Acknowledgements}

-This manuscript was prepared by the Binary Systems of South and North (BSN) project (\url{https://bsnp.info/}).
+This manuscript was prepared by the BSN project (\url{https://bsnp.info/}).
 We have made use of Gaia DR3 results.
 The Gaia mission is from the European Space Agency (ESA) (\url{http://cosmos.esa.int/gaia}), processed by the Gaia Data Processing and Analysis Consortium (DPAC).